Amazon Fire TV

 It also means Full HD content will start quicker, and run smoother, on slower network connections.

 I did, however, experience a few codec fails when trying to play back some of the 4K demo media we use to test out Ultra HD TVs and accessories.
 Even with usually reliable VLC installed from the app store I struggled with some video content.

 The most oft-used codecs are available, but you could find that some of your existing media library won’t play back through either the Plex or VLC apps.

-There are also a few additions to Amazon Fire TV’s app library that are worth pointing out, most notably the new-and-improved Twitter app that will allow for live-stream content from the NFL, MLB and NBA.
+There are also a few additions to Amazon Fire TV’s app library that are worth pointing out, most notably the new-and-improved Twitter app that will allow for live-stream sports and news content.